 “Oh ho ho, that was close, fellas!” says Grizz, which is comical because they’re still at the height of danger, frozen in the spotlight, high off the ground.

 They are magically surrounded by police choppers.
 It seems the writers are now making use of the children’s story trope in which the police are omnipresent and highly responsive.
 But ironically, it seems to be not in the bears’ favour.

 Looking inside the backpack, they realise they’ve got the wrong bag.
 This contains a CD (anachronistically, unless of course, this guy is a hipster.)

 They are told not to jump all at once, but that’s exactly what they do (because they are a team).
 The safety trampoline coincidentally propels them into the lair of some sort of pigeon mafia.
-We accept this coincidence because this phase of the episode (the battle, self-revelation, new equilibrium) isn’t meant to take much time.
+We accept this coincidence because this phase of the episode (the big struggle, anagnorisis, new situation) isn’t meant to take much time.
 In a way, these sequences have to happen — Grizz’s dialogue, in a self-aware way, takes the audience through the ‘motions of story’.

 A policeman tells the bears they did them a huge favour stumbling onto the pigeon criminals.
 They’re one of the ‘most elusive of gangs’.
 The policeman hands the bears back their bag.

 Grizz is again afforded comically on-the-nose dialogue: “Oh, so that pigeon at the park really was misleading us!” thereby answering a question the audience had.
 (To what extent are the pigeons anthropomorphised in this setting?)